RSTeam02/Multiple-Choice-Quiz-C/readme.md

 progress:

+structs:

 + player type struct: name and score
 + strStruct type: char array with number of row information
 + qStruct type struct => single question with question size and row information

+filereader.c:

++ step1: store the whole text in a char array, count number of lines

+question.c:

++ step2: delimit the whole string by row "\n" (set of questions)
-+ steps: store the whole text in a char array, delimit by row "\n", then delimit every row by "," (filereader.c) => re-store seperately all questions in a 2-dim qStruct array (question.c)
++ step3: store all questions in a 2-dim qStruct array, then delimit every column of a row by "," (question, answer and solution possibilities)
 + print question, answer, solution of right answer(s) in letters (A-Z)

 ```